-- (ii) # Not applicable as they were Director only for part of the financial year 2018-19. - 1.
-The ratio of the remuneration of each director to the median remuneration of the employees of the company for the Financial Year:

-The median remuneration of employees of the Company during the Financial Year 2019-20 was ₹ 0.0681 crore and ratio of the remuneration of each Director to the median remuneration of the employees of the Company for the said Financial Year is provided in the above table.

-- 2. The percentage increase in the median remuneration of employees in the financial year: In the Financial Year 2019-20, there was a decrease of 4.6% in the median remuneration of employees. - 3.
-The number of permanent employees on the rolls of company: There were 612 number of permanent employees on the rolls of Company as on 31st March, 2020. - 4.
-Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration: Average percentage decrease in the salaries of employees other than Managerial Personnel in FY 2019-20 on comparable basis was negative 4.6% over previous year due to sluggish economy and restructuring and cost cutting measures undertaken by the Company and also from the table above it can be seen that the percentage increase Remuneration to Directors are also negative in FY 2019-20. - 5.
+- (i) during FY 2020-21 in view of the massive outbreak of the COVID-19 pandemic which caused a severe impact on people, economy and business, the Non-Executive Directors of the Company in order to show their solidarity with other stakeholders of the Company decided to forgo their sitting fees paid by the Company for Board and Committee Meetings until normalcy returns out of the uncertainty caused by the COVID-19 pandemic and as and when decided by the Board. - (ii) [®]Mr. Jehangir N. Wadia ceased to be Managing Director and Director of the Company w.e.f 1st April, 2021. - (iii) No % increase in Remuneration in the Financial Year 2020-21 - 1.
+The ratio of the remuneration of each director to the median remuneration of the employees of the company for the Financial Year: The median remuneration of employees of the Company during the Financial Year 2020-21 was ₹ 0.075955 crore and ratio of the remuneration of each Director to the median remuneration of the employees of the Company for the said Financial Year is provided in the above table. - 2.
+The percentage increase in the median remuneration of employees in the financial year: In the Financial Year 2020-21, there was an increase of 10.34% in the median remuneration of employees. - 3.
+The number of permanent employees on the rolls of company: There were 484 number of permanent employees on the rolls of Company as on 31st March, 2021. - 4.
+Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration: Average percentage change in the salaries of employees other than Managerial Personnel in FY 2020-21 on comparable basis was 0% over previous year. - 5.
 Affirmation that the remuneration is as per the remuneration policy of the company: It is hereby affirmed that the remuneration paid is as per the Policy for Remuneration of the Directors, Key Managerial Personnel and other Employees.